-- The University and industrial collaborator must exercise a "duty of care" to employees and to those under supervision and this duty is recognised in both criminal and civil law. - Upon visiting an industrial collaborator both staff and students should be given all necessary health and safety training and Personal Protective Equipment (PPE) and this should be recorded. - Likewise, upon visiting the University staff from the industrial collaborator should also be provided with any necessary health and safety training and PPE and this should be recorded.
+- The University and industrial collaborator must exercise a "duty of care" to employees and to those under supervision and this duty is recognised in both criminal and civil law. - Upon visiting an industrial collaborator (for non-technical work) both staff and students should be given all necessary health and safety training and Personal Protective Equipment (PPE) and this should be recorded. - For any visit to the collaborator which involves any technical work, supplementary documentation (Student placement form of indemnity, Employers Insurance Confirmation Form and Placement Health and Safety Agreement) must be completed. - Likewise, upon visiting the University staff from the industrial collaborator should also be provided with any necessary health and safety training and PPE and this should be recorded.